Pompeii, Capri and the Bay of Naples

 We’ll then the historic Rufolo Gardens, located in the centre of Ravello, one of the most popular destinations on the Amalfi Coast.
 Stroll round the Villa’s impressive gardens with stunning views of the coastline stretching towards Salerno and the beautiful blue bay.
 Dating back to the 13th century, the villa and gardens were built for the prominent Rufolo family, who were wealthy merchants.
 Over the centuries, the villa fell into disrepair until it was restored in the 19th century keeping much of its striking medieval architecture.
 Here you can follow pretty pathways and uncover beautiful, original structures dotted around the gardens, as you draw closer to the famous Belvedere overlooking the coast towards the seaside towns of Minori and Maiori.

-Day 7: Authentic farm lunch and the Sorrento countryside
+Day 7 - Authentic farm lunch

-Escape the hustle and bustle of Sorrento town and enjoy an immersive day exploring the surrounding countryside, rich in olive and lemon groves.
-Today you will be able to enjoy the tranquil countryside setting and take in the views looking down towards the Mediterranean sea and the Bay of Naples, before experiencing an authentic farm lunch using delicious locally produced ingredients in a rustic, family-owned working farm.
+After our visit, we will drive back to Sorrento, winding through the hills and lemon groves, to enjoy an authentic farm lunch featuring delicious, locally produced ingredients at a rustic, family-owned working farm.
+You will be able to enjoy the tranquil countryside setting and take in the views looking down towards the Mediterranean sea and the Bay of Naples, before experiencing an authentic farm lunch using delicious locally produced ingredients in a rustic, family-owned working farm.
 Here you will also learn how mozzarella is made using traditional techniques, you will also be able to enjoy a tasting of locally produced olive oil, plus of course the local limoncello.

-Day 8: Return home
+Day 8 - Return home

 Hand Picked By